anordin95/a-conceptual-overview-of-asyncio/1-conceptual-overview-part-1.md

 Among other things, that will log any coroutines that monopolize execution for 100ms or longer.

-This design of `await` intentionally trades off some conceptual clarity around usage for improved performance.
+I believe this design of `await` intentionally trades off some conceptual clarity around usage for improved performance.
 Each time a task is awaited, control needs to be passed all the way up the call stack to the event loop.
-And keep in mind, if many `await`'s are chained together, as is common in practice, each `await` must traverse the call stack each time.
-That might sound minor, but in a large program with many `await`'s and a deep callstack that overhead can add up to a meaningful performance drag.
+The event loop then needs to work through it's own logic to eventually invoke the task.
+The call stack has a non-negligible impact but from my experiments it's largely the event loop's internal processing logic that's responsible for the slowdown.
+Granted, for larger, more realistic programs that likely have much deeper call stacks, that answer may change.

 You can play around with the programs in `hypotheses/9-await-perf-coro.py` and `hypotheses/10-await-perf-task.py`.
+And the scaling tests in `hypotheses/sample-perf` which gave the insight regarding the relative importance of the call stack traversal versus event loop processing.
-They measure the performance of each approach on a simple program many, many times.
+The two aforementioned programs measure the performance of each approach many, many times.
 The programs recursively await a coroutine or task to a depth of 10.
 That means the average callstack depth is 5, which is arguably shallower than most real programs.
 The `await task` approach takes 3 seconds for 10,000 runs or 300 microseconds per run.
 In contrast, the `await coroutine` approach takes 0.7 microseconds per run; 430 times faster.
-I know these numbers all sound extremely small to us humans, but to computers they're a lot!
+I know these numbers all sound miniscule to us humans, but to computers they're significant!
-This [page of common latency numbers](https://gist.github.com/jboner/2841832) in a computer is a helpful reference point.
+This [page of common latency numbers](https://gist.github.com/jboner/2841832) for a computer is a helpful reference point.

 ## Tying it together

-So far you've covered a lot!
+So far we've covered a lot!
 Let's recap and then see how these ideas all work together.
 The event loop orchestrates the whole show.
 You can basically think of it as a queue that runs jobs one at a time in the order they're provided.
 The jobs are calls to invoke/resume tasks.